WHICH VEHICLES IN THE CITROËN RANGE ARE ELECTRIFIED?

 I HEARD ABOUT BATTERY RENTAL.
 CAN I RENT A BATTERY?

 The battery is included in the price of the vehicle, so therefore Citroën do not offer battery rental.
-But you can have full confidence in your electric vehicles battery thanks to the 8 year, 100,000 miles warranty.
+But you can have full confidence in your electric vehicle battery thanks to the 8 year, 100,000 miles warranty.

 DOES BATTERY PERFORMANCE DEGRADE WITH AGE?